Excel vs Google Sheets: Which Is Better for You in 2026?

 AI Features: Copilot vs Gemini

 Excel Copilot requires a paid Microsoft 365 Copilot add-on.
 It can analyse data, create charts, write formulas, and generate insights directly in your spreadsheet.
+See the getting started guide for Copilot in Excel to set it up.

 Google Sheets with Gemini is included with Google Workspace.
 It helps with formula generation, data organisation, and creating templates.
 It's more integrated but currently less powerful for deep data analysis.